kontena/kontena/docs/getting-started/quick-start.md

 The easiest (and preferred) way to provision Kontena Master is to use the built-in Kontena Master provision feature of Kontena CLI.
 In this guide, we will provision Kontena Master to local development environment using [Vagrant](https://www.vagrantup.com/).
 If you want to install Kontena Master to some other environment, please see [Installing Kontena Master](installing/master.md) documentation.

-Since we will be using Vagrant, please ensure you have Vagrant installed.
+Since we will be using Vagrant, please ensure you have Vagrant 1.6 or later installed.
 For more details, see official [Vagrant installation docs](https://docs.vagrantup.com/v2/installation/index.html).

 ```
 $ kontena plugin install vagrant